 Why is Orofacial Myofunctional Therapy Important?

 Myofunctional Therapy is important to achieve proper oral resting posture.
-Proper oral resting posture is establishing lip competance (lips gently sealed all day and all night), nasal breathing (all day and night), your tongue is resting in your palate (not the floor of your mouth), and proper chewing and swallowing functions.
+Proper oral resting posture is defined as establishing lip competance (lips gently sealed all day and all night), nasal breathing (all day and night), along with your tongue resting in your palate (not the floor of your mouth).
+When you have this combination achieved through therapy, it helps to open up the airway.
+In comparison to having your tongue fall back into your throat and cutting off your airway while at rest.

 What is Orofacial Myofunctional Therapy?

 Orofacial Myofunctional Therapy (OMT) also known as, Orofacial Myology, is a specialized treatment focusing on the proper function of the muscles in the face and mouth.
 By addressing Orofacial Myofunctional Disorders (OMD) this therapy can enhance overall health.
-Benefits include improved breathing, better sleep quality, and enhanced chewing and swallowing functions.
+Benefits include improved breathing and better sleep quality.

 Myofunctional Therapy uses a multidisciplinary approach with the support of a team to help treat all aspects of OMD's.
 Myofunctional Therapy is not a cure for OMD's and it may be necessary to see other specialist's (ENT, Orthodontist, Physical Therapist, or General Dentist) to help achieve optimal results.